Pops Fun in the Summertime

 Fiedler, who was at the time a violist in the Boston Symphony, as well as a conductor of his own ensemble, set about raising funds to bring his idea to fruition.
 After two years, on July 4, 1929, the first free Esplanade Concert was performed at the specially constructed acoustic shell along the banks of the Charles River.
 The orchestra was composed of roughly half the musicians of the Boston Symphony.
 That first season of free concerts, which attracted more than 208,000 people, was such a resounding confirmation of Fiedler’s vision that the Boston Symphony management was swayed to sign Fiedler to a three-year conducting contract, which was only the beginning of five decades of leading the Pops, until his death in 1979.

 In 1974, businessman David Mugar collaborated with longtime friend Fiedler to revitalize the July Fourth tradition, adding fireworks and cannons to the grand finale.
 The innovations were successful and led to what was likely the high point of Fiedler’s career: the July Fourth concert in 1976.
 The special bicentennial event attracted more than 400,000 people and made the “Guinness Book of World Records” for the largest audience in the history of orchestral concerts (a record since broken with the 1998 attendance of 500,000+ and many others exceeding that figure).
 David Mugar, who served as event founder and executive producer until 2016, personally funded the event until 2000 and created Boston 4 Celebrations Foundation (B4), which served as the production arm of the live event and television broadcast.
-B4 was responsible for securing sponsorship deals, as well as a 10-year deal with CBS bringing the event to millions as a primetime network special.
+B4 was responsible for securing sponsorship deals, as well as a 10-year deal with CBS, bringing the event to millions as a primetime network special.
 The baton was passed in 2016, when Mugar retired and the Boston Pops took over leadership and management of the event and television broadcast.
 The 2022 Fireworks Spectacular will include a special moment in memory of David Mugar, who passed away on January 25, 2022.

-In 2017 the Pops opened a new page in its history, as the Pops organization presented its first self-produced Boston Pops Fireworks Spectacular.
-This year the Boston Pops Fireworks Spectacular will mark its 46th year as one of the nation’s proudest holiday traditions.
-Eaton Vance, a leading global asset manager based in Boston, is the presenting sponsor of the Boston Pops Fireworks Spectacular and Bloomberg, the global business and financial information and news leader, is a major sponsor and media partner; both companies made initial three-year commitments to the event.
+In 2017, the Pops opened a new page in its history, as the Pops organization presented its first self-produced Boston Pops Fireworks Spectacular.
+This year the Boston Pops Fireworks Spectacular will mark its 49th year as one of the nation’s proudest holiday traditions.
+Morgan Stanley, a leading global asset manager, is the presenting sponsor of the Boston Pops Fireworks Spectacular and Bloomberg, the global business and financial information and news leader, is a major sponsor and media partner; both companies made initial three-year commitments to the event.